Law school applications: Resumes

 Second, omit the extraneous “Objective” section still found on many resume templates (the reader already knows your objective is to go to law school), as well as any “Skills” section that only lists familiarity with normal office software applications (which most readers will assume you have).
 The Skills section may include less common software and other skills, however.

 Third, don’t omit the less glamorous non-office work experience you’ve been doing to pay the bills.
 Your work in retail, food service, construction, landscaping, or childcare (to name the most common examples) demonstrates something about your work ethic and about what you’ve been spending time on while you’ve been earning that enviable GPA—important context for evaluating the rest of your application.
 There are also many more transferable skills than you’d imagine from that work into law world.
-Certainly, you may safely omit bullet points describing what a cashier does, but don’t omit the job entirely.
+Certainly, you can safely omit bullet points describing what a cashier does, but don’t omit the job entirely.

 Fourth, remember that the legal profession as a whole, including law professors, are professionally (not necessarily politically) conservative by nature.
 Don’t indulge in any fancy fonts or artsy presentations.
 Choose a straightforward format and a basic, easily readable font.